Mailbird Blog

 How to Use Multiple Email Accounts in Mailbird

 There's a multitude of benefits to using several email accounts, and Mailbird is a golden tool that makes managing them more convenient thanks to the unified inbox and easy switching between accounts.
+Here's how it works in practice:

 Unified Inbox

-You can also opt to unify only some of your email accounts, say four out of seven.
+You can also opt to unify only some of your email accounts – say four out of seven.
 You can remove single accounts from the Unified Inbox easily.
 Go to your Mailbird menu in the top left corner.
 Then choose Options -> Accounts and click the account you would like to add or exclude in Unified Inbox Plus.
 Or you can add them later if you change your mind.

 Switching between accounts

-When you add several accounts to Mailbird, it's easy to switch between them if you want to manage them all separately.
+When you add several accounts to Mailbird, it's incredibly easy to switch between them if you want to manage them all separately.
 To add a new account just open Settings and click Options -> Accounts.
 You will see the Add Account button to the right.
 Type your login and password, and the system will automatically add all the emails to your Mailbird.

-7 More Stunning Mailbird Features That Rock Your Productivity
+7 More Stunning Mailbird Features That Rock Your Productivity in 2025

 1. Time-savers